-In the early years of the Iron & Coal Industry at Nantyglo it was thought the Bailey brothers had the Round-Houses/Towers built, I have searched for a construction date and a reason for them but can’t find anything.
-The consensus was that they were built between 1810 and 1822 to protect them from their disgruntled workforce when needed, though the closest I came to those dates was a news report from 1816 when there were widespread riots in the area and stretching from Blaenavon, Nantyglo, Ebbw Vale and Sirhowy to Llanelli, though this was too early and before the brothers partnership.
+In the early years of the iron & coal industry at Nantyglo it was thought that Messrs Joseph and Crawshay Bailey had the round houses or towers built, I have searched for a construction date and a reason for them but can’t find information.
+The consensus was that they were built between 1810 and 1822 to possibly protect the brothers from their disgruntled workforce when needed, though the closest I came to those dates was a news report from 1816 when there were widespread riots in the area and stretching from Blaenavon, Nantyglo, Ebbw Vale and Sirhowy to Llanelli, though this was too early.

 In early 1832 there was discontent in the area over the cut in wages and a stoppage of labour at the works was called until the owners paid the proper wage, though there were a lot of strike breakers undermining this call and the masters didn’t take the threat seriously so a secret band of men was assembled and they attacked various places to strike terror in the strike breakers of the neighbourhood and to force the masters to concede, this band of men called themselves “Scotch Cattle” and conducted many hit and run missions.

-Around March 1832 the owners asked the Government for help to combat these men at this time and the ministry ordered a battalion of the 98th Regiment to Nantyglo, also a troop of the 14th Dragoons under the command Capt Smith and accompanied by Capt Ellis a Magistrate, the Battalion was stationed at Abergavenny, they were to patrol the valley’s and hill tops.
+March 1832 the owners asked the government for help to combat these men at this time and the ministry ordered a battalion of the 98th Regiment to Nantyglo, also a troop of the 14th Dragoons under the command of Capt Smith who was accompanied by Capt Ellis a magistrate, the battalion was stationed at Abergavenny, they were to patrol the valleys and hill tops.
 The next day the 11th Regiment of Foot arrived from Cardiff and were more effective in patrolling the boggy mountainous terrain.
 The local people protected the identity of the Scotch Cattle and a large reward of £150 was placed for any information of the gangs whereabouts though it had no effect.
-The Officers of the Regiments were lodged and accommodated by Mr Thomas Brown and the Magistrate who accompanied them stayed at Mr Joseph Bailey’s home.
+The officers of the regiments were lodged and accommodated by Mr Thomas Brown and the magistrate who accompanied them stayed at Mr Joseph Bailey’s home.

-Another interesting fact in connection with the towers came from an article in the Monmouthsire Merlin in September 1863, Crawshay Bailey invited the Newport Corporation to his Nantyglo House for a meeting and luncheon.
-The party was introduced to Mrs Bailey and they had a ramble around the grounds inspecting the Vineries etc. Dinner was served to the party and the menu was Turtle Soup, Venison, Oyster Patties, Partridges were among the delicacies with which the table was loaded, besides which were more substantial joints and the good old English baron of Beef.
-Deserts were plenty including the Queen Pineapple and quantities of wine.
+Another interesting fact in connection with the towers came from an article in the Monmouthsire Merlin in September 1863, Mr Crawshay Bailey invited the Newport Corporation to his Nantyglo House for a meeting and luncheon.
+The party was introduced to Mrs Bailey and they had a ramble around the grounds inspecting the vineries etc. Dinner was served to the party and the menu was turtle soup, venison, oyster patties, partridges were among the delicacies with which the table was loaded, besides which were more substantial joints and the good old English baron of beef.
+Deserts were plenty, including the queen pineapple and quantities of wine.

-During the visit a journalist accompanied the party and conveyed what was told by the host, he reported that the Nantyglo House was sheltered from the vast Iron workings, noise and smoke by a thick wood and in the gardens at the front of the house were 2 Chinese Cannons, placed on the lawn that had been given to Messrs Bailey Bros by the Government for protection during the latter half of 1839 over concerns with the Chartists movement, he was also told that the round tower was erected on an eminence adjoining, which was built and supplied with guns to protect the vast stock of gunpowder (used by the company at their many mines in Nantyglo) at that volatile time during the Chartists uprising.
+During the visit by the Newport Corporation, a journalist accompanied the party and conveyed what was told by the host Mr Crawshay Bailey.
+He reported that the Nantyglo House was sheltered from the vast Iron workings, noise and smoke by a thick wood and in the gardens at the front of the house were 2 Chinese cannons, placed on the lawn that had been given to Messrs Bailey Bros by the government for protection during the latter half of 1839 over concerns with the Chartist’s Movement, he was also told that there was “a tower erected on an eminence”, a piece of high ground adjoining, “which was built and supplied with guns to protect the vast stock of gunpowder (used by the company at their many mines in Nantyglo) at that volatile time during the Chartist’s uprising”.
 This may well be the real reason why the towers were erected!

-Mrs Bailey sadly died in October 1865, later Crawshay removed to Llanfoist.
+Mrs Crawshay Bailey sadly passed in October 1865, later Crawshay removed to Llanfoist.

-Mr Crawshay Bailey sadly died in Janary 1872 at his residence at Llanfoist House, buried in the family vaults at Llanfoist on Tuesday 16th January 1872.
+Mr Crawshay Bailey sadly died in January 1872 at his residence at Llanfoist House, buried in the family vaults at Llanfoist on Tuesday 16th January 1872.
 His will was released in the following March in which was said to be sworn under £160,000.
 The trustees and executors were Mr Crawshay Bailey, (son); Mr William Bailey Partridge, (great nephew); and Mr John Berry Walford.
 In his will he granted to his nephew Mr John Crawshay Bailey, the son of Joseph, £4,000.
-He left annuities to his 3 great-nieces, many legacies to other relatives and friends, annuities to his Housekeeper, Butler and Nurse and legacies to his other servants.
-He leaves the interest of £15,000 to his daughter Jane, for life and after her decease to her children.
+He left annuities to his three great-nieces, many legacies to other relatives and friends, annuities to his housekeeper, butler and nurse and legacies to his other servants.
+He left the interest of £15,000 to his daughter Jane, for life and after her decease, to her children.

 In 1873-4 the new manager of the company Mr Oswald Spencer came to Nantyglo and lived at Nantyglo House.